geoanalytics.tools

 Sets the layout format for the result DataFrame.
 There are two options:

 • long: Each row represents a query record with a single nearest neighbor, and the output is organized by stacking all paired records.
-This is the default.
+This is the default (when summary statistics are not in use).

 • wide: Each row represents a query record with all nearest neighbors, with the fields in data_dataframe consolidated into one column for each nearest neighbor.